hansklav/Oberon-keyboard-tweaks/README.md

 ### Using the cursor control characters in other modules

-After changing the keyboard table, add the following line to the constant declaration of `Input.Mod` (using the ASCII codes that you chose for the arrow keys):
+After changing the keyboard table, add the following line to the constant declaration of `Input.Mod` (use the ASCII codes that you chose for the arrow keys):
 ```
 CONST
   (...)